Here's What Luv Tyagi Has To Say After Unfollowing Hina Khan & Priyank Sharma & It's SURPRISING!

 Luv Unfollows Hina & Priyank On Instagram

 But recently, Luv unfollowing Hina and Priyank made headlines, which sparked speculations that all is well between them.
-Neither of them were seen commenting regarding the same.
+Neither of them had commented regarding the same.

 Luv Makes Suprising Statement

-But now Luv has broken his silence!
+But now, Luv has broken his silence!
 When Spotboye asked the real reason behind unfollowing his friends, he tried to avoid the topic.
-But on insisting that his fans are curious to know the truth, he made surprising statement!
+But on insisting that his fans are curious to know the truth, he made a surprising statement!

 'I Don’t Think This Topic Is Important For Me At The Moment'